-I’m proud to welcome the former World Champion Barista and all-round Oslo coffee hero Tim Wendelboe into the Life in Norway hotseat, for our first ever interview!
+Please welcome the former World Champion Barista and all-round Oslo coffee guru Tim Wendelboe into the Life in Norway hotseat.

 Tim runs his own popular espresso bar in Grünerløkka alongside a roastery, import company and a consultancy – phew!
 Tim took time out of a recent research trip to Brazil to speak with me about his story, the industry, and Oslo.